 The modern world is mobile, and your learning management system (LMS) is no exception.

-Nearly 60% of web traffic happens on mobile devices, so firms without mobile-friendly systems are left behind.
+Nearly 60% of web traffic happens on mobile devices, which means companies are on the lookout for the best mobile learning platform.
 When learners can’t access courses remotely—or experience slow, frustrating menus when doing so—their learning experience plummets in quality.

 So in this guide, you’ll learn how to choose the best mobile learning platform for your firm.
 We teach why mobile learning is important, how to identify your company's needs, and what features to look for.